-The TSA lottery is held on the last Friday in February each year with results posted by 5:00 p.m.
+The TSA lottery is held on the last Friday in March this year with results posted by 5:00 p.m.
 TSA holds a separate lottery for every grade level.
 Wait lists are generated by the random draw lottery by grade level.

 Does my child need to interview or audition to attend TSA?

 Toledo School for the Arts will schedule a Next Step Day for students.
 An invitation to the Next Step Day does not guarantee that there will be an offer of a space or acceptance.
 Please be aware that we do invite more people to the Next Step Day than we have spaces for.
 This helps facilitate the wait list process.